Australia Sapphire Mining Guide

 Gold mining efforts revealed the first instance of discovering sapphires in Australia.
 In 1851, a report was issued of finding sapphires during gold mining on the Cudgegong and Macquarie rivers in New South Wales.
 Other major discoveries followed in 1854 and 1875, pushing the development of a sapphire mining industry further.

 Much of the early stones from Australia made their way through the German market and sold into other European countries.
 This is due to the Russian miners who worked throughout the Central Queensland gem fields in the latter half of the 1800s.
 As a result, many jewels of Imperial Russia are set with Australian sapphires.

 After the late 1970s, sapphire production in Queensland declined as new sources were developed in Thailand and Madagascar.
-However, there is recent, renewed interest in mining the area since the 2004 resolution of the Native Title Agreement.
-The Anakie gem fields are known for yellow and green sapphires in addition to the large quantities of blues.
+However, renewed interest in mining the area developed after the 2004 resolution of the Native Title Agreement, which allows for direct negotiations between indigenous landowners and miners.